kalyanpenmetsa/ELK-Ansible-Jenkins-AWS/README.md

 ## Post Deployment

-Once the deployment is completed, Elasticsearch, Logstash and Kibana applicatipns are installed, configured, and available to use.
+Once the deployment is completed, Elasticsearch, Logstash and Kibana applications are installed, configured, and available to use.
 You can access kibana dashboard using the following URL.

 Kibana Dashboard: http://{publicDNS}:5601